alexindata/NOAAStormDataAnalysis/NOAA.md

 ![](NOAA_files/figure-html/property crops damage state EVTYPE-2.png)

-##### Figure 4 conclusion: From 1950 to 2011, California suffered the most property damage, at 124 Billion dollars, with flood causing the most damage; while Texas suffered the most crops damage, at 7.3 Billion dollars, with drought causing the most damage.
+##### Figure 4 conclusion: From 1950 to 2011, Louisiana suffered the most property damage, with 32 Billion dollars from storm surge and 21 Billion dollars from hurricane and typhoon; while Texas suffered the most crops damage, at 7.3 Billion dollars, with drought causing the most damage.

 ## Discussions